WrighTeck/software-testing-portfolio/api-tests/README.md

 ## API Testing

-The repository includes API testing examples for a custom backend API built for WrighTeck.com.
+This repository includes API testing examples located in `/api-tests`.

-Location:

-/api-tests
+The API tests demonstrate:

+• Endpoint validation
+• Request and response verification
+• Positive and negative API scenarios
+• Backend data verification

+The APIs tested were created using Wix Velo HTTP functions and validated using Postman.

 ## Postman Collection